10 Styles From the ’90s That Definitely Deserve a Comeback

 While the wallet chain may have come and gone, maybe it’s time for it to be reincarnated as a cell phone chain.

-If the new iPhone X costs $1,000, I am willing to be chained to it.
+If the latest iPhone costs more than $1,000, I am willing to be chained to it.